HOW EXTENSIVE IS RISING DAMP?

 1. Carbide or Speedy test

 A measured sample of brick dust or plaster and a measure of calcium carbide are placed in a special pressure cylinder.
 The moisture in the test sample reacts with the calcium carbide to form acetylene gas.
 This gas creates a pressure, which registers percentage moisture content on an appropriately calibrated pressure gauge.
-The carbide meter reading is not affected by salts and moisture content readings from within the thickness of the wall and can be obtained in approximately five minutes.
-Actual moisture content is determined rather than the Wood Moisture Equivalent (WME) readings displayed on a moisture meter.

 2. Gravimetric or oven-drying method